SGKutty/go/docs/lesson-01.md

 * In this case you must set the `GOROOT` environment variable to point to the directory in which it was installed.

-* For example, if you installed Go to your `Home` directory you should add commands like the following to `$HOME/.profile`.
+  * For example, if you installed Go to your home directory you should add commands like the following to $HOME/.profile:

   ```sh
     export GOROOT=$HOME/go1.X